coq/coq/doc/sphinx/addendum/micromega.rst

 .. tacn:: nra
    :name: nra

    This tactic is an *experimental* proof procedure for non-linear arithmetic.
-The tactic performs a limited amount of non-linear reasoning before running the linear prover of `lra`.
+The tactic performs a limited amount of non-linear reasoning before running the linear prover of :tacn:`lra`.
 This pre-processing does the following:

 + If the context contains an arithmetic expression of the form